 In 2020, sexual orientation was added to Virginia’s fair housing laws.
 It is illegal to discriminate against a person for their actual or perceived heterosexuality, bisexuality, homosexuality.
 This includes discrimination due to someone’s physical appearance, mannerisms, the partner they are with, or any self-identifying symbols or flags.

 In 2020, gender identity was added to Virginia’s fair housing laws.
 It is illegal to discriminate against someone for their gender-related identity, appearance, or other gender-related characteristics of an individual, with or without regard to the individual’s designated sex at birth.
 This includes discrimination due to someone’s gender non-conforming appearance, their apparent gender not matching their legal identification (drivers license), or any self-identifying symbols or flags.

 Fair Housing is the idea that all people have the right to live where they choose, free from discrimination.
 Fair housing is about embracing diversity and striving to create stronger communities that are welcoming and inclusive.
 Fair housing is not about giving certain people special rights, it’s about making sure everyone has equal rights and equal access to housing.

 In 1968, the Fair Housing Act was passed to protect people from discrimination in housing-related transactions, such as renting an apartment, obtaining a mortgage, or purchasing homeowner’s insurance.
-Under Virginia and federal laws, it’s illegal to discriminate against someone based on their status as a member of the following protected classes: race, color, religion, national origin, sex, familial status, disability, or, in Virginia, those aged 55 and up.
+Under Virginia and federal laws, it’s illegal to discriminate against someone based on their status as a member of the following protected classes: race, color, religion, national origin, sex, familial status, disability, those age 55 or older, source of funds, sexual orientation, gender identity, or military status.
 Everyone belongs to one or more protected classes, so everyone should be protected equally by fair housing laws.